Things to Do at Palawan Wildlife Rescue and Conservation Center

 What to See & Do

-Observe the critically endangered Philippine crocodiles in various life stages, from hatchlings to adults, and learn about the breeding program that's helping save this species from extinction
+Observe the critically endangered Philippine crocodiles in various life stages, from hatchlings to mature adults, and learn about breeding programs

 Practical Information